JosiahParry/josiahparry.github.io/_posts/2018-01-27-Introducing-geniusR.md

 ---
 title: Introducing geniusR
 subtitle: Basics for acquiring song lyrics as text data
-excerpt: "`geniusR` enables quick and easy download of song lyrics.
+excerpt: "geniusR enables quick and easy download of song lyrics.
 The intent behind the package is to be able to perform text based analyses on songs in a tidy[text] format."

 ---